vygr/ChrysaLisp/docs/ENVIRONMENT.md

 ```

 You can look up the binding for a symbol with the `(get)` function.
 If the
-symbol is not bound this will return `nil`.
+symbol is not bound this will return `:nil`.

 ```vdu
 (get 'bert)